 Writing

-Our Foundation to Year 2 classes take part in bookmaking on a regular basis.
+Our Foundation to Year 2 classes take part in book making on a regular basis.
 We encourage all of our learners to see themselves as a writer.
-Mentor texts are used to show different approaches and styles of writing, which can then be used as a springboard for bookmaking.
+Mentor texts are used to show different approaches and styles of writing, which can then be used as a springboard for book making.
 Allowing the student to choose the type/genre of writing gives them greater agency over their work.
-For young students, not being able to write yet is no barrier to the bookmaking process.
+Not being able to write yet is no barrier to the book making process.
 Students can tell their stories using pictures and oral language, gradually building over time to incorporate writing.

-Our Year 2 to Year 6 classes are exploring writing styles through Seven Steps to Writing Success.
-Students are explicitly taught a range of techniques and develop a writing toolkit to use when writing for different purposes.
+Our Year 2 to Year 7 classes are exploring writing styles through Writer’s Notebook and Seven Steps to Writing Success.
+Writer’s Notebook creates a place for writers to practice and hone their writing craft.
+Students need time to play and experiment with writing.
+Students develop a toolkit in their notebook, which they can refer back to when writer’s block sets in!
+Our teachers are also writers, using their own Writer’s Notebook as a model for students.
 Seven Steps focusses on the craft of writing such as how to write Sizzling Starts, Tightening Tension and Endings with Impact.

 Our teachers regularly moderate samples of students’ writing using the Brightpath Moderation Tool, ensuring consistency across the school.
 This tool allows us to track writing progress throughout each child’s time at KPPS.
 It also provides feedback around what the child is doing well in their writing, and what their next learning intentions might be.